 If you recognize yourself in the above, there’s a good chance that something is wrong.
 Most people choose to carry on in spite of their pain.
 It’s “not that bad” or “will pass”.
 And they go on with their lives.
 WRONG!
 Your body is trying really hard to make something clear to you and you are ignoring it.
 The only thing your body can do is to make the symptoms clearer: more pain, more numbness, more tingling, resulting in maybe a bursitis or frozen shoulder.
 Right up until it has a name, and until you finally pay attention to it.
 In other words, take every complaint, how insignificant it seems, very seriously!

 Vague shoulder problems

 The difficult thing is that doctors can’t do much if the cause of your shoulder pain is unclear.
 Or if the symptoms aren’t serious enough.
 With vague shoulder problems, you are advised to rest, but also to keep moving and take painkillers as needed.
 Doctors can only do something when the problems become serious or when the cause is very clear, such as with an accident or injury.

-Causes of vague shoulder problems
+Causes of vague shoulder pain